bhagadepravin/knox-workshop/README.md

 # Knox-workshop

 In this workshop we will configure and understand Knox authentication to use with Hadoop services in a cluster.
-For this workshop We need CDP-DC 7.1 cluster with Knox installed.
+For this workshop We need Kerberos enabled CDP-DC 7.X cluster with Knox installed.

 ------------------------------------------------------------------------------------------------------------------------------